 "Fast Eddie" Felson (Newman) is a talented but overconfident and undisciplined pool hustler who tries to prove himself by challenging legendary pool player "Minnesota Fats" (Gleason).
 After Felson loses to Fats, he takes up with the heavy drinking Sarah Packard (Laurie) and starts a relationship with unscrupulous manager Bert Gordon (Scott) that ultimately proves costly both professionally and personally.

+(Art Direction and Cinematography).
 Newman played "Fast Eddie" Felson again in the 1986 sequel, The Color of Money

-, and won an Oscar as Best Actor.
+, and won an Oscar as Best Actor

-This film provides examples of:
+The Hustler provides examples of:

 - The Alcoholic: Sarah.

-- Badass Boast: This little gem after Eddie beats Fats, and Bert Demands what he believes is his share.
+- Badass Boast: This little gem after Eddie beats Fats, and Bert demands what he believes is his share.

 Fast Eddie: Boy, you better, you tell your boys they better kill me, Bert.
 They better go all the way with me, 'cause if they just bust me up, I'll put all those pieces back together again, then so help me...
 So help me God, Bert, I'm gonna come back here and I'm gonna kill you.